QuantumFluxAlgo/prism-apex-tool/README.md

 Prices are absolute (not ticks).

-qty is contracts_utcto enter on this account unless the ticket states otherwise.
+qty is contracts to enter on this account unless the ticket states otherwise.

 accepted = true means operator MAY enter; false means do NOT.